Campus: Columbus, Lima, Marion, Mansfield, Newark

 Remaining GE courses required for graduation

-Students who want to prepare for the global work environment by gaining cross-cultural learning and an expanded worldview have the opportunity to examine social issues, human rights, health and mental heath in countries such as Australia, Guatemala and India.
+Students who want to prepare for the global work environment by gaining cross-cultural learning and an expanded worldview have the opportunity to examine social issues, human rights, health and mental health abroad.

 The College of Social Work integrates a field placement component (an internship) during the senior year.
 The field placement provides students the opportunity to integrate classroom knowledge into the practice setting.
 Through this learning process, students gain skills and expertise needed for a successful career in social work.